 (6) Procuring or engaging in sexual transactions in violation of the provisions of local self-government ordinances.

-(7) Gathering a crowd with intent to fight.
+(7) Gathering a crowd with intent to brawl.

-3. Has failed to fulfil the statutory duty to maintain their spouse or minor child who possesses R.O.C.
+3. Having failed to fulfil the statutory duty to maintain their spouse or minor child who possesses the R.O.C.
 (Taiwan) nationality, as determined by a court judgment; or there is sufficient factual proof of failure to fulfil the statutory duty to maintain without justifiable reason.

-5. While residing in the State and engaging in teaching work as specified in Article 46 Paragraph 1 Subparagraph 3 of the Employment Service Act or Article 4 Subparagraph 4 Items 3 to 5 of the Act, has violated the provisions of Article 49 Paragraph 1 of the Protection of Children and Youths Welfare and Rights Act, as verified by the relevant authorities.
+5. While residing in the State and engaging in teachingeducational work as specified in subparagraph 3, paragraph 1 of Article 46 of the Employment Service Act or items 3 to 5, subparagraph 4 of Article 4 of the Act, he or she has violated the provisions of paragraph 1 of Article 49 of the Protection of Children and Youths Welfare and Rights Act, as verified by the relevant authorities.

 Article 3

-Those to whom any of the following apply may be recognized as not of bad character:
+Those to whom any of the following circumstances apply may be recognized as no bad characters:

-1. Has been subject to a decision of deferred prosecution or imposition of a suspended sentence, the term of which deferral or suspension has expired without revocation.
+1. Having been subject to a decision of deferred prosecution or imposition of a suspended sentence, the term of which deferral or suspension has expired without revocation.

-2. Has been subject to a fine and the execution thereof has been completed.
+2. Having been subject to a fine and the execution thereof has been completed.

-3. Has been subject to the imposition of detention, and more than three years has passed since execution of the detention was completed.
+3. Having been subject to the imposition of detention, and more than three years has passed since execution of the detention was completed.

-5. The punishment referred to in Subparagraph 2 of the preceding Article has been executed or paid, or the time limit for the execution thereof has expired; or the applicant has committed an act specified in Subparagraph 2 Item 5 or Item 6 of the preceding Article, but the circumstances thereof warrant sympathy for the applicant or the behavior cannot be attributed to the applicant.
+5. The punishment referred to in subparagraph 2 of the preceding Article has been executed or paid, or the time limit for the execution thereof has expired; or the applicant has committed an act specified in item 5 or item 6, subparagraph 2 of the preceding Article, but the circumstances thereof warrant sympathy for the applicant or the behavior cannot be attributed to the applicant.

-An applicant who, while residing in the State and engaging in educational work as referred to in Subparagraph 5 of the preceding Article, has been subject to a decision of deferred prosecution or a final judgment of suspended sentence or fine due to the commission of a criminal offense of intentionally causing injury to a child or youth, may be recognized as not of bad character after more than three years has passed since the occurrence of the situations specified in Subparagraph 1 or Subparagraph 2 of the preceding Paragraph.
+An applicant who, while residing in the State and engaging in educational work as referred to in subparagraph 5 of the preceding Article, has been subject to a decision of deferred prosecution or a final judgment of suspended sentence or a fine due to the commission of a criminal offense of intentionally causing injury to a child or youth, may be recognized as no bad characters after more than three years has passed since the occurrence of the situations specified in subparagraph 1 or subparagraph 2 of the preceding Paragraph.

 Article 4

-The National Immigration Agency may invite experts, scholars and impartial individuals to determine whether there is sufficient factual proof of without justifiable reason, or whether the circumstances warrant sympathy for the applicant, or whether the applicant acted in self-defense, or whether the behavior cannot be attributed to the applicant, as referred to in Article 2 Subparagraphs 3 and 4 and the last part of Paragraph 1 Subparagraph 5 of the preceding Article.
+The National Immigration Agency may invite experts, scholars and impartial individuals to determine whether there is sufficient factual proof of being without justifiable reason, or whether the circumstances warrant sympathy for the applicant, or whether the applicant acted in self-defense, or whether the behavior cannot be attributed to the applicant, as referred to in subparagraphs 3 and 4 of Article 2 and the last part of subparagraph 5, paragraph 1 of the preceding Article.

 Article 5

-If the applicant has actively performed public welfare work for at least 240 hours in a government agency, government institution, administrative juridical person, community, or other institution or organization that meets the purpose of public welfare, and has obtained proof thereof, then the three-year period specified in Article 3 Paragraph 1 Subparagraphs 3, 4, 6 and 7 and Paragraph 2 may be reduced to two years.
+If the applicant has actively performed public welfare work for at least 240 hours in a government agency, government institution, administrative juridical person, community, or other institution or organization that meets the purpose of public welfare, and has obtained proof thereof, then the three-year period specified in subparagraphs 3, 4, 6 and 7, paragraph 1, and paragraph 2 of Article 3 may be reduced to two years.

 Article 6